How to Run A/B Tests on Your Website

 A/B testing enables you to ‘poll’ your audience without them even knowing.
 That way, you’ll get access to quantifiable data you can use to improve your pages and provide your users with a better digital experience.

-To run a successful A/B test, you’ll need a web host that provides you with rock-steady performance and support in case you run into any issues.
-That’s something we can promise on all our plans, so check them out today!
+To run a successful A/B test, you’ll need a WordPress web host that provides you with rock-steady performance and support in case you run into any issues.
+That’s something we can promise on all our plans.
+Check them out today!